Razpudding/simple-data-broker-1/README.md

 ### Authentication

 For authentication the dashboard is using [JWT tokens](https://jwt.io/).
 This way the requests get checked in the back-end by sending the user's token with every request.
 If the token doesn't work anymore, the user has to log in again and a new token is generated.

+[This](https://www.djamware.com/post/5ac8338780aca714d19d5b9e/securing-mevn-stack-vuejs-2-web-application-using-passport) guide was used to set up the authentication process.